 We all know that living in the Sunshine State comes with its perks – the endless beaches, the vibrant culture, and of course, the lush landscapes.
 But along with the beauty of Florida comes the reality of hurricane season, especially during the busy months of August and September.
 At Canterbury Farms Nursery & Garden Center, we want to make sure your trees, palms, and landscape plants stand tall against the storms.
-This past weekend we hosted a seminar on hurricane preparedness with a special guest speaker, Pete Lucadano, ISA Certified Arborist from Red Tree Landscape Systems in Pasco County.
+This past weekend, we hosted a seminar on hurricane preparedness with a special guest speaker, Pete Lucadano, ISA Certified Arborist from Red Tree Landscape Systems in Pasco County.
 Pete offered some great tips and tricks, and we’ve included a few of them in this article in case you missed the seminar.
 So, let’s dive into some essential dos and don’ts to ensure your green giants stay strong and resilient.

 Dos: